The next step after becoming a registered pharmacist

 Although you may not be campus based, you will still benefit from web, email or phone access to many of our facilities and services.
 Our student website, LookUP, will be your one-stop shop for all news, information and links to other services, and 24/7 online access to the University Library’s vast electronic book, journal and database collections will help you find the right resources for your research.

-This course has been developed in conjunction with four other Schools of Pharmacy – the University of London, King's College London, the University of Brighton and the University of East Anglia – enabling you to benefit from a broad range of expertise from each institution.
+This course has been developed in conjunction with several other Schools of Pharmacy – the University of London, King's College London, the University of Brighton and the University of East Anglia – enabling you to benefit from a broad range of expertise from each institution.
 The development of a joint syllabus also provides an opportunity for transferable credit between universities.

 Modern, comfortable and a great learning environment, our library offers a wealth of information including 400,000 books, DVDs, maps and thousands of online ejournals and newspapers.
 Many electronic resources are available anywhere, 24/7 and our friendly staff are always on hand to help.